huggingface/transformers/docs/source/en/chat_templating.md

 particularly if you want your model to operate well with [`ConversationalPipeline`].
 However, you are not limited to these roles - templating is extremely flexible, and any string can be a role.

 ## I want to use chat templates!
-What should I do?
+How should I get started?

-If you have any chat models, you should check their `tokenizer.chat_template` attribute.
-It will be set to a default value based on the model class - if this doesn't match the format you used to train the model, then you should set it to a template that does, and test it using [`~PreTrainedTokenizer.apply_chat_template`].
+If you have any chat models, you should set their `tokenizer.chat_template` attribute and test it using [`~PreTrainedTokenizer.apply_chat_template`].
+This applies even if you're not the model owner - if you're using a model with an empty chat template, or one that's still using the default class template, please open a [pull request](https://huggingface.co/docs/hub/repositories-pull-requests-discussions) to the model repository so that this attribute can be set properly!

-This applies even if you're not the model owner - if you're using a model with an incorrect chat template, please open a [pull request](https://huggingface.co/docs/hub/repositories-pull-requests-discussions) to the model repository so that this attribute can be set properly!
+Once the attribute is set, that's it, you're done! `tokenizer.apply_chat_template` will now work correctly for that model, which means it is also automatically supported in places like `ConversationPipeline`!

 By ensuring that models have this attribute, we can make sure that the whole community gets to use the full power of open-source models.
 Formatting mismatches have been haunting the field and silently harming performance for too long -